DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDateBox/1 Configuration/disabledDates.md

 ---

-... or a function that defines rules controlling whether the currently checked date is disabled.
-Make sure to verify that these rules are applied to the desired view.
+Alternatively, pass a function to disabledDates.
+This function should define the rules that determine whether the checked date is disabled.
+A separate set of rules should target every [view](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/) individually.

 ---
 ##### jQuery